-The site will have walking paths that surround the property, on-site storm water management and significant green space due the adjacent environmental corridor and wetlands to the east of the property.
-The townhome units will have a private garage and the senior building will have underground parking.
-Their will also be outdoor amenities including an outdoor patio with grilling station, fire pit, picnic area and large/ safe play area.
+One of the unique site amenities will be the walkout community room and patio located on the 4th floor of the apartment building which will offer great views of Lake Waubesa.
+The site will also have walking paths that surround the property, on-site storm water management and significant green space due the adjacent environmental corridor to the East of the property.
+The property is also surrounded by creeks and other nice water features.
+The townhome units will have a private garage and the apartment building will have underground parking.
+There will also be outdoor amenities including an outdoor patio with grilling station, fire pit, picnic area and large/ safe play area.